James R. Lane

 We hurried on in near silence for another hundred yards before I asked, "Just who have you been in contact with?
 I need to know names and agencies---"

 Surprisingly, there was no reply, and eventually I stopped, turning around to confront her.
 "I need answers, young lady, and I need them now!"
 I snarled softly.
 We were well below ground, but I didn’t trust the intruders not to have listening devices, although the radio chatter hadn’t mentioned them---yet.

 She whined and softly yipped, then spilled everything, and I’d been right on that count; she’d been bullshitting me from the very beginning.
-“My…my ship did not crash; I was told to make it look that way,” she explained sorrowfully.
-“I am…leader of a first-contact group from my people.
-I have a…base on your moon, and we have been…observing and studying humans for over one of your years.
-Language, culture, society---we learned as much as possible, then made contact with your American government because it…looked like the most powerful and most reasonable.”
+"My…my ship did not crash; I was told to make it look that way," she explained sorrowfully.
+"I am…leader of a first-contact group from my people.
+I have a…base on your moon, and we have been…observing and studying humans for over two of your years.
+Language, culture, society---we learned as much as possible, then made contact with your American government because it…looked like the most powerful and most reasonable."

 "Who did you talk to?"
 I interrupted.
 A name, I needed a damned name---

 "We sent signals from a tiny relay satellite in orbit around your world, and a man named Henry Johnson replied, and has been our only contact for the past…month."